Letztes Update: 1. December 2024

 Unlike bonds, medium-term notes cannot be traded on the stock exchange.
 So, at the beginning you need to think about how long you can do without your invested money.
 Some banks offer the possibility of returning medium-term notes or selling them to internal buyers, but the conditions are usually rather poor.
 Other banks offer collateralization of medium-term notes.

-Because the interest rate is fixed, you should think carefully about whether you really want to invest your money at this interest rate for longer terms.
+Because the interest rate is fixed, you should carefully consider whether you really want to invest your money at this interest rate for longer terms.
 Because if interest rates continue to rise, you can’t just switch to a cash bond with higher interest rates.

 With some banks, you need an account to be able to subscribe to medium-term notes.
 Often a free savings account is sufficient for this purpose.
 Find out more on the banks’ websites or from your customer advisor.